EnviroDIY/ModularSensors/README.md

 - **formatDateTime_ISO8601(DateTime dt)** - Formats a DateTime object into an ISO8601 formatted Arduino String.
 - **formatDateTime_ISO8601(uint32_t unixTime)** - Formats a unix timestamp into an ISO8601 formatted Arduino String.
 - **checkInterval()** - This returns true if the current time is an even iterval of the logging interval, otherwise false.
 This uses getNow() to get the curernt time.
 - **markTime()** - This sets variables for the date/time - this is needed so that all data outputs (SD, EnviroDIY, serial printing, etc) print the same time for updating the sensors - even though the routines to update the sensors and to output the data may take several seconds.
 It is not currently possible to output the instantaneous time an individual sensor was updated, just a single marked time.
 By custom, this should be called before updating the sensors, not after.
 If you do not call this function before saving or sending data, there will be no timestamps associated with your data.
+This is called every time the checkInterval() function is run.

 Functions for the timer and sleep modes:
-- **setupTimer()** - Sets up the timer for repeated logging events.
-This should be called in the setup function.
 - **setupSleep()** - Sets up the sleep mode and interrupts to wake it back up.
 This should be called in the setup function.
 - **systemSleep()** - Puts the system into deep sleep mode.
 This should be called at the very end of the loop function.
+Please keep in mind that this does NOT call the wake and sleep functions of the sensors themselves; you must call those separately.
+(This separation is for timing reasons.)

 Functions for logging data:
 - **setFileName(fileName)** - This sets a specifid file name for data to be saved as, if you want to decide on it in advance.
 Note that you must include the file extention (ie., '.txt') in the file name.
-- **setFileName()** - This automatically generates a csv file name from the logger id and the current date.
-You must call one of the two setFileName functions before calling setupLogFile or logtoSD.
+If you do not call the setFileName function with a specific name, a csv file name will automatically be generated from the logger id and the current date.
 - **getFileName()** - This returns the current filename as an Arduino String.
-Must be run after setFileName.
 - **setupLogFile()** - This creates a file on the SD card and writes a header to it.
 It also sets the "file created" time stamp.
-- **logToSD(String rec)** - This writes a line the the SD card and sets the "file modified" timestamp.
+- **logToSD(String rec)** - This writes a data line containing "rec" the the SD card and sets the "file modified" timestamp.
 - **generateFileHeader()** - This returns and Aruduino String with a comma separated list of headers for the csv.
+The headers will be ordered based on the order variables are listed in the array fed to the init function.
 - **generateSensorDataCSV()** - This returns an Arduino String containing the time and a comma separated list of sensor values.
+The data will be ordered based on the order variables are listed in the array fed to the init function.

 Convience functions to do it all:
 - **begin()** - Starts the logger.
 Must be in the setup function.